 This study has some limitations.
-First, the dietary record was collected for only one day, which may not accurately represent the habitual frequency of SMS meals or habitual nutrient intake.
-However, the nutrient intake observed in our study was comparable to the typical nutrient intake of the Japanese population.41 Second, we excluded dishes weighing <25 g from the classification of staple food, main dish, and side dish.
-Consequently, participants consuming more than three dishes of <25 g per meal were not classified as having a staple food, main dish, or side dish.
-However, in the most populous city (comprising 25% of the prefecture's population), this condition applied to fewer than 0.9% of individuals.

-Third, measurements were self-reported and involved somewhat imprecise scales, potentially resulting in overor under-reporting and misclassification.
-Notably, while the group consuming staple foods, main dishes, and side dishes more than twice daily had significantly higher energy intake than those consuming them less frequently, BMI was similar between the groups.
-This aligns with findings from many previous studies, which also reported unchanged BMI despite significantly higher or elevated energy intake.^{15,42,43} It is important to acknowledge the possibility of reverse causality, such as overweight individuals reducing their energy intake due to BMI concerns.
-However, the primary aim of examining the relationship between SMS meal frequency and nutrient adequacy was to evaluate dietary patterns, which were not influenced by reverse causality.
-Lastly, we did not assess nutrient adequacy beyond the 18 nutrients and energy included in this study, as other nutrients were excluded due to the absence of evidence-based standard values.
+First, the dietary record was conducted for only 1 day; hence, the dietary data might not reflect the habitual frequency of SMS meals and the habitual nutrient intake.
+Nonetheless, the nutrient intake of our study individuals was similar to the Japanese habitual nutrient intake.41 Second, we excluded a dish of <25 g from the classification of staple food, main dish, and side dish.
+Even if participants consumed more than three dishes of <25 g per meal, they were not evaluated as those with a staple food, a main dish, or a side dish.
+However, in the most populous city (25% of the prefecture population), <0.9% of the total individuals met the abovementioned condition.
+Third, measurements were self-reported and included somewhat vague scales, possibly leading to over- or under-reporting and misclassification.
+In this study, the group that ate staple foods, main dishes, and side dishes more than twice a day had a significantly higher energy intake than the group that ate them less than twice daily, but the BMI between the two groups was almost the same.
+Indeed, many previous studies also have shown that the BMI did not change even when the energy intake was significantly higher or tended to be high.^{15,42,43} It is impossible to deny the reversal of the relationship between cause and effect, such as when overweight people are concerned about their BMI and reducing their energy intake.
+However, the primary purpose of the relationship between the frequency of SMS meals and nutrient adequacy was to assess the diet.
+It was not affected by the reversal of the relationship between cause and effect.
+Finally, we did not evaluate nutrient adequacy other than 18 nutrients and energy; these nutrients were excluded because of the lack of an evidence-based standard value.

-This study had several strengths.
-First, it involved a large sample of over 6,000 general adults spanning a wide age range.
-Second, it employed a straightforward standard of 50 g of the primary ingredient to classify staple food, main dish, and side dish.
-This standard is universally applicable, as the gram (kilogram) is one of the seven base units in the International System of Units, and 50 g is approximately the weight of one egg.
-Ishikawa-Takata et al.20 acknowledged as a limitation their study's lack of adherence to Adachi's basic concept of staple food, main dish, and side dish.
-To our knowledge, this is the first study to clarify the relationship between the frequency of SMS meals and nutrient adequacy using a weight-based definition.
-Given the widespread nutritional challenges faced by many countries, our findings contribute to the growing evidence that SMS meals are a vital strategy for addressing all forms of malnutrition.
+There were several strengths in this study.
+First, it was conducted with a large sample size of more than 6,000 general adults with a wide age range.
+Second, a simple standard of 50 g of primary ingredient was used to evaluate staple food, main dish, and side dish.
+This standard could be universally used because the gram (kilogram) is one of the seven base units in the International System of Units,44 and 50 g is equivalent to one egg.
+Ishikawa-Takata et al.20 reported as a limitation that it did not use this basic concept of staple food, main dish, and side dish proposed by Adachi.
+To our knowledge, this is the first study to elucidate the relationship between the frequency of SMS meals and nutrient adequacy using the weight-based definition.
+As most countries currently have various nutritional problems, our findings add to a growing body of evidence showing that SMS meals are a key strategy to improve all forms of malnutrition.

-This study provides valuable insight, showing that consuming an SMS meal, the typical Japanese eating style, at least twice a day is effective in achieving a diet with high nutrient adequacy.
-We recommend further studies in other regions outside Japan and across different ethnic groups to expand on these findings.
+This study provides important information that consuming an SMS meal, the typical Japanese eating style, at least twice a day is effectively in incorporating a diet with high nutrient adequacy.
+We recommend further studies in various other regions outside Japan and ethnic groups.

-CONFLICT OF INTEREST AND FUNDING DISCLO-SURE
+CONFLICT OF INTEREST AND FUNDING DISCLOSURE